seanpmaxwell/overnight/src/core/README.md

 ```

 This would get really tedious overtime and lead to a lot of boiler plate code.
-If you enjoy my work please consider making
-a donation via paypal.